nimble-byte/MipsProject/README.md

 ## Usage

 ### C++ Implementation
-*addDiz*
+1. The C++ source code should be either manually compiled or build with the Makefile provided in the repository.

+2. Execute the programm.
+In case you used the Makefile, it will be named trigonometry.exe.

+3. Enter your start value for your interval you want to calculate the trigonometric functions for.

+4. Enter the maximum value for your interval.
+This value must be at larger or equal to the interval start.

+5. Enter the number of results you want to receive.

 ### Assembler Implementation
-The Program was developed and tested with the SPIM simulator, that can be found [here](http://spimsimulator.sourceforge.net/).
+The program was developed and tested with the SPIM simulator, that can be found [here](http://spimsimulator.sourceforge.net/).

 1. Load and initialize the ``trigonometry.s`` file within your SPIM simulator.